-Children and teenagers who can understand and manage their emotions are more likely to:
+Students who can understand and manage their emotions are more likely to:

 - express emotions by speaking calmly or in appropriate ways. - bounce back after feeling strong emotions like disappointment, frustration or excitement. - control impulses. - behave appropriately that is, in ways that don't hurt other people, things or themselves. - learn, make friends, become independent and more.